 First, you’ll need to decide what type of publishing company you want to go for.
 Then, do some digging, find out which publishing companies are taking on new artists and you’ll find a good match.
 Just make sure to learn more about music publishing agreements and make sure that you’re happy before you leap.

 Let us know if there are any more companies you think deserve a place on this list of the best music publishing companies!

 If you’re interested in starting your own company, make sure to check out this guide on how to start a music publishing company!

-If you’re interested in getting sync opportunities, collaborating with other songwriters, pitching for A&R opportunities and more but maybe can’t find your match or want to stay independent, make sure to sign up to Music Gateway.
+If you’re interested in getting sync opportunities, music management, collaborating with other songwriters, pitching for A&R opportunities and more but maybe can’t find your match or want to stay independent, make sure to sign up to Music Gateway.
 Try it yourself for free and get all of the above and more without signing away any of your rights.